aliemteam/aliemcards/cards/ecg-sgarbossa/card.md

 - Use as another data point in risk-stratifying these complex patients with LBBB
 - Sgarbossa criteria applies also for LBBB pattern seen in pacemaker patients

-## 1. ST elevation ≥ 1 mm concordant with QRS complex
+## 1. ST elevation &ge; 1 mm concordant with QRS complex

 - Most predictive of AMI
 - \+ LR: 9.54 (3.1-17.3)